killbill2792/MVPStyli/VERCEL_FUNCTIONS_GUIDE.md

-# Vercel Functions - How to Find Them
+yment # Vercel Functions - How to Find Them

 ## Where to Find Functions in Vercel Dashboard